Are saunas and ice baths good for wrestlers?

 4. Regulation of the nervous system

-Cold baths calm the sympathetic nervous system (fight/flight mode) and activate the parasympathetic nervous system (recovery mode).
-It's ideal for sleeping better and cooling off after a workout.
+Cold baths calm the sympathetic nervous system (fight/flight response) and activate the parasympathetic nervous system (recovery response).
+This is ideal for better sleep and winding down after a workout.

 5. Potential improvement in mood

-Studies show that cold stimulates the release of dopamine by up to 250% .
-Many wrestlers report a post-swim boost of energy, mental clarity, and motivation.
+Studies show that cold exposure stimulates dopamine release by up to 250% .
+Many fighters report a boost of energy, mental clarity, and motivation after a cold shower.

-If you are a beginner, start with cold showers or baths for 1-2 minutes and gradually increase.
+If you are a beginner, start with cold showers or baths of 1-2 minutes and gradually increase the duration.

-• Recommended temperature: between 4°C and 10°C .
-It is not necessary to go to the absolute extreme.
+- Recommended temperature: between 4°C and 10°C .
+There's no need to go to the extreme.

 Please note:

-• Avoid cold baths just before a hard workout, as they can temporarily reduce muscle power.
+- Don't take cold baths right before a hard workout; they can temporarily reduce muscle power.

-• Do not exceed 15 minutes , neither in low temperatures nor without supervision.
+Do not exceed 15 minutes , nor in low temperatures or without supervision.

 Can you do it at home?